Wednesday 6th September, 2023

 16:15

 After arriving at Hartsop, I left the Lakeland Way path and followed the Brothers Water shoreline to Sykeside Campsite.
-This diversion, which I’ll reverse in the morning, only adds about 1.5 miles to the overall route.
+This diversion, which I’ll retrace in the morning, only adds about 1.5 miles to the overall route.

 18:15